Replicable-MARL/MARLlib/docs/source/handbook/quick_start.rst

 Scenario Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This file specifies your environment/task settings.
 MARLlib provides ten environments for you to conduct your experiment.
-You can follow the instruction in the :ref:`env` section to install the environment you need and change the corresponding configuration.
+You can follow the instruction in the :ref:`env` section to install them and change the corresponding configuration to customize the chosen task.

 Algorithm Hyper-parameter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^